behu-kea/python-basics/lectures/week-49.md

-# Week 49 - Loops and if
+# Week 49 - Functions and loop